cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 The name of the upgrade proposal will be `v1tov2`.
 The name is important, as Cosmovisor uses it to determine which executable to run.

-## Prepare Cosmovisor executable
+## Prepare the Cosmovisor executable

 Because the project in its current state uses Cosmos SDK v0.45.4, to avoid any surprise you will prepare Cosmovisor at the [v0.45.4](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html) version too.

-You can describe the steps in a new Dockefile `prod-sim/Dockerfile-cosmovisor-alpine`, described here logically (before a recap lower down):
+You can describe the steps in a new Dockerfile `prod-sim/Dockerfile-cosmovisor-alpine`, described here logically (before a recap lower down):

 1. You need to build Cosmovisor from its code: